By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 4.3.1.
 Implementation

-The implementation of command history involves only the UI
+The implementation of command history involves only the UI classes CommandBox and EnteredCommandsHistory.

-to store the command history.
-The LinkedList
+Internally, EnteredCommandsHistory uses a LinkedList to store the command history.
+The LinkedList data structure

 was chosen the data structure needed to be a queue which also allows the last accessed element to be reaccessed quickly.

-does not support either.
-While it is possible to implement an ArrayDeque
+ArrayDeque does not support either.
+While it is possible to implement an ArrayDeque with random access, the default

-for the sake of convenience, LinkedList
+for the sake of convenience, LinkedList was chosen.

-.
+Currently, a size limit of 20 is imposed on EnteredCommandsHistory.
 A limit is required as storing unlimited commands is not feasible.

 Also, it is highly unlikely that users would need to see their entered commands beyond a certain point.